7 War Museums worth visiting in Norway

 The bus tour to the mine is a step into the history of Longyearbyen.
 Learn how the company town has grown into its modern form - starting from the early 20th century and ending in the late 1960’s when Gruve 3 was opened.
 During this trip you will expe¬rience the life a miner had in the production days, and learn about what the mining industry has meant to Longyearbyen.
 We take in a little sightseeing around town before we head out to the mine, which is located near the airport.
 On arrival at Mine 3, we will head through the same entrance as the miner’s did back in the day.
 The guide will lead you in, and show you to the change rooms to be assigned your overalls, hard-hat and headlamp.

-After breakfast, private transfer to airport.
+After breakfast, private taxi transfer to airport.

 All prices listed twin share, per person.
 Prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
 For last minute bookings: prices are subject to availability.